 Data in transit is one of the most susceptible forms of security vulnerabilities in this 21st century.
 One of the main reasons behind this is not only due to the traffic traversing the public untrusted internet, but also due to the lack of security processes applied by many companies out there.

 Transferring or moving data is encountered on a day to day basis, whether you are transferring to a local network drive, sending an email or uploading to your cloud solution of choice.
 Because of this IT engineers are not the only ones who are prone to such vulnerabilities, however much of the data that is handled by such a community is often sensitive.

 Scattered and decentralized files

-Many organisations and users have files scattered from cloud solutions, legacy servers, flash drives and on network hosts.
+Many organizations and users have files scattered from cloud solutions, legacy servers, flash drives, and network hosts.
 This can cause headaches when it comes to auditing a company’s systems and security infrastructure.

 Firewalls and local infrastructure

 An issue for IT engineers is getting data from terminals to easily accessible solutions for further analysis or to send on for TAC cases or to a GUI based application.
 Most IT engineers encounter firewall policies or the lack of a secure local system to transfer files to, additionally how many files have been transferred to the most accessible server by the host you are currently in?
 If it is as accessible for you to transfer files to it, would it also not be equally as accessible by a potential attacker?

 Couchdrop allows you to SCP, SFTP, and Rsync directly to secure cloud solutions and applications easily without the need to change firewall rules or rush to stand up new systems, that are potentially vulnerable, to transfer files to, only to have to transfer them to another system or upload them elsewhere soon after.
 It also allows for the control and accountability of files, as all files are stored in a known location, rather than spread over many systems over many sites.